Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Januari 2026 12.44.55 UTC
+- WIB: Senin, 5 Januari 2026 13.53.19 UTC
-- WITA: Senin, 5 Januari 2026 13.44.55 UTC
+- WITA: Senin, 5 Januari 2026 14.53.19 UTC
-- WIT: Senin, 5 Januari 2026 14.44.55 UTC
+- WIT: Senin, 5 Januari 2026 15.53.19 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational